Back up VMware VMs with Azure Backup Server

 Create a secure connection to the vCenter Server

-Typically, you use a browser on the Azure Backup Server machine to connect to the vCenter Server via the vSphere Web Client.
-The first time you use the Azure Backup Server browser to connect to the vCenter Server, the connection isn't secure.
-The following image shows the unsecured connection.
+- You typically connect from a browser on the Azure Backup Server machine to the vCenter/ESXi server using the vSphere Web Client.
+The first time you do this the connection isn't secure and will show the following.

-The vCenter Server downloads a file to your local computer.
-The file's name is named download.
+A file named download is downloaded.
 Depending on your browser, you receive a message that asks whether to open or save the file.

 The CRL file has an extension that begins with a sequence like .r0 or .r1.
 The CRL file is associated with a certificate.

-In the certs folder, right-click the root certificate file, and then click Rename.
+In the certs folder, right-click the root certificate file > Rename.